Health Science - AAS: Nursing

 (66 total credit hours)

-Note: The Nursing Program requires a criminal background check and drug screen with the approved vendor, annual physical examination, proof of vaccinations/titers (Hep B, Tdap, MMR, Varicella, Covid-19, Seasonal Flu), and annual tuberculosis screening.
+Note: The Nursing Program requires a criminal background check and drug screen with the approved vendor, annual physical examination, proof of vaccinations/titers (Hep B, Tdap, MMR, Varicella, Seasonal Flu), and annual tuberculosis screening.
+Covid-19 vaccination is not required but recommended for all healthcare students..
 The expense for all medical needs will be the responsibility of the student.
 More information will be discussed with the Program Coordinator at the required time for completion.

 |BIO 137 Human Anatomy and Physiology I (course expires 5 years from course completion and must be current by start of NSG 101)||4||All|

 |MAT 151 Intro to Applied Statistics (or higher-level Quantitative Reasoning course)||3||All|

 Other Admission Requirements Prior to Applying to the Nursing Program: